react-native-google-signin/google-signin/ios-guide.md

 1. download the GoogleSignIn SDK from [here](https://developers.google.com/identity/sign-in/ios/sdk/) and unzip it.
 Drag and drop the unzipped `.framework` files into the `Frameworks` group in Xcode and copy `GoogleSignIn.bundle` to your project.
 During copying, check `copy items if needed`.
 2. make sure `GoogleSignIn.bundle` is added in your Xcode project's Copy Bundle Resources build phase.

+**NOTE** according to [google sign in docs](https://developers.google.com/identity/sign-in/ios/sdk/) you may also need to do this: In <your target> -> Build Phases -> `Link binary with libraries` step, add `libRNGoogleSignin.a`, `AddressBook.framework`, `SafariServices.framework`, `SystemConfiguration.framework` and `libz.tbd`.
+We have found it not to be necessary for a successful build, but we recommend to follow Google's installation instructions!

 At the end, the dependencis should be linked like in this picture (this is _without_ pods).